-- Using gender inclusive pronouns show the LGBTQ+ population that we accept them for exactly who they are.
+Using the pronouns that align with an individual’s gender identity shows the LGBTQ+ population that we accept them for exactly who they are.
 What we know about acceptance is that it is one of the greatest indicators for successful treatment outcomes.
 Put simply, using pronouns can greatly impact the rate at which our patients feel better.

-- Using gender inclusive pronouns demonstrates respect.
+Using the correct pronouns demonstrates respect.
 In order to form collaborative relationships with both our clients and the people around us, we must approach all people with respect to maximize results and improve therapeutic connections.

-- Using gender inclusive pronouns nurtures an explicitly welcoming culture and environment.
+Using the correct pronouns nurtures an explicitly welcoming culture and environment.
 This is especially important for the LGBTQ+ community because they may not have the privilege of assuming that their environments are safe, supportive or welcoming.
 That is why it is critical for us all to ensure that our welcomes are explicit.

-- Using gender inclusive pronouns helps us to avoid making assumptions about gender.
+Using the correct pronouns helps us to avoid making assumptions about gender.
 What we know about gender is that it cannot be assessed based solely on outward expression.
-Using pronouns creates the opportunity for us all to share pronouns so that we can avoid ‘misgendering’ someone (which can feel incredibly painful).
+Using pronouns creates the opportunity for us all to share pronouns so that we can avoid misgendering someone (which can feel incredibly painful).

-- Using gender inclusive pronouns challenge cisnormativity.
-Cisnormativity is the belief that everyone is cisgender (a person whose sex assigned at birth aligns with their gender identity) which can invalidate the identities of those that do not identify as cisgender.
+Using the correct pronouns challenges cisnormativity.
+Cisnormativity is the belief that everyone is cisgender (a person whose sex assigned at birth aligns with their gender identity) which can invalidate the identities of those who do not identify as cisgender.

-- Using gender inclusive pronouns challenges transphobia.
+Using the correct pronouns challenges transphobia.
 Transphobia is the fear, hatred and/or discrimination against transgender people and the community as a whole.
 If we continue utilizing pronouns as part of our everyday vernacular, it will become more normalized and better understood.

-We hope that the information in this blog will help to create a more collaborative and inclusive environment for all individuals regardless of gender and/or gender identity.
+We hope that this information will help to create a more collaborative and inclusive environment for all individuals regardless of gender or gender identity.